Know before you go

 - Take injured wildlife to The Nest – Te Kohanga at Wellington Zoo, or phone 04 381 6755 for advice.

 - Stay away from bird nesting areas on beaches.
 They are often hard to spot.
 If there are DOC or other notices about nesting birds, stay away from the area.
 If in doubt stay below the high tide mark.

 - Please subscribe to the Taika Promise - Care for People and Place, whenever you are on the Wellington Regional Trails.
 Watch the video here: tiakinewzealand.com

-To get involved with a local environmental project, find a group at Nature Space.
+Find a group to get involved with a local environmental project.
 You can also identify and share the living things you find on your next trail adventure at iNaturalist NZ, or by downloading the iNaturalist app on Google Play or the App Store.